tenzinsonam/fluffy-broccoli/README.md

 	decrement it, making use of dhruvkmr#-4 or (-5 etc, whatever), to set the value of dhruvkmr#0 to the postno of last undeleted post with maximum post value

+3. Add support for '#latest<timestamp>' key whose value would be the username#postid of the newly added post at time <timestamp>
+	Set the expiration time of this key in memcached to be 20 seconds Clearly if a new post comes at same timestamp, append its' key to the value of #latest<timestamp>

+	CLearly there would be atmost 20 #latest<timestamp> entries in the memcache

+	If I need to get the latest posts.
+Get the current timestamp = currtmp search for #latest<currtmp>, #latest<currtmp-1> ... #latest<currtmp-20>

+	DO NOT STORE #latest<timestamp> in database.
+	Neither do search for this key in database, if memcahed search fails It's just a temporary storage for latest update, utilizing memcached expiration policy